hftbattle/documentation/en/interface/analysis/viewer.md

 ### Viewer

 We offer you a tool to visualize market trading — [Viewer]({{ book["viewer.url"] }}).
-Using this tool you may find out what was happening with selected symbol at any time of any day from a dataset.
+Using this tool you may find out what was happening with selected symbol at any time of any day from a training dataset.
 Viewer is available on the following link [{{ book["viewer.name"] }}]({{ book["viewer.url"] }}).

-You can get Viewer for the real trading (use the line Viewer at the top of the page) and to visualize your strategy on a particular day. (the "Write to Viewer" button on the submission page).
+You can get Viewer for have a look at historical market data (use the link Viewer at the top of the page) and to visualize your strategy on a particular day (the "Write to Viewer" button on the submission page).

 Its interface consists of the following parts: